 An engineer by training, Jean-Pierre has more than 25 years of expertise in industrial transfers management.
 He is also Director of Assystem’s Innovation Department, allowing him to develop, among other things, specific solutions for industrial transfers.

-The Covid-19 pandemic has thrown back into the spotlight the question of whether to repatriate certain strategic production capacity, especially in the pharmaceuticals and automotive industries.
+The Covid-19 pandemic threw back into the spotlight the question of whether to repatriate certain strategic production capacity, especially in the pharmaceuticals and automotive industries.
 But whatever the scale of an industrial transfer, whether bringing back manufacturing capacity from overseas or simply moving within the same country (France for the purposes of this article), such an operation must be prepared months in advance and needs to factor in multiple constraints from a regulatory, logistical, and HR perspective that have to be analysed in every detail.
 To avoid falling into the traps that managing such a project can bring, we can now use systems engineering – with its methods for modelling complex systems – as well as artificial intelligence to leverage industrial data.

-Whether it’s a move just several miles down the road or a relocation from abroad, an industrial transfer needs to be thoroughly thought out.
+Whether it’s a move just miles down the road or a relocation from abroad, an industrial transfer needs to be thoroughly thought out.
 “Most of the time relocations are necessary due to production buildings being too old or located in urban areas where a lack of available land and high property prices make it impossible to extend or reorganize”, says our expert.

 Relocation is back in the news at the moment.
 It’s being talked about not only by politicians campaigning for manufacturing capacity to be brought back to France but also by manufacturers themselves.
-The Covid-19 pandemic has revealed the problems that delocalisation can cause and its impact on supply chains, which can be broken by stoppages – sometimes with no warning – of spart parts deliveries.
+The Covid-19 pandemic revealed the problems that delocalisation can cause and its impact on supply chains, which can be broken by stoppages – sometimes with no warning – of spart parts deliveries.

 Although their numbers will never be massive, some manufacturers that are highly dependent on foreign suppliers – such as in the pharmaceutical and automotive industries – are asking themselves questions about where their strategic production capacity should be located and how reliable their supply chains are (for components, raw materials etc.).
 The same is true for companies seeking to set up more ethical and sustainable supply chains as part of their corporate responsibility initiatives.
 “Companies can no longer shirk their responsibilities in this domain as they face the reckoning of their employees, customers and investors”, adds our expert.